Vancouver WA Chapter 13 Bankruptcy AttorneyNWDRLF2019-08-13T06:26:45+00:00

 This type of bankruptcy is ideal for people who are behind on secured debts yet want to retain the collateral.
 To take advantage of this program, debtors must meet a few qualifications.

-- Unsecured Debt Amount: Debtors must have less that $307,675 in credit cards, medical bills, and other unsecured debts.
+Unsecured Debt Amount: Debtors must have less than $307,675 in credit cards, medical bills, and other unsecured debts.
 If the debt load is larger, a Chapter 7 bankruptcy may be an option.

-- Secured Debt Amount: If debtors have more than $922,975 in secured debts, they are probably not eligible for bankruptcy Chapter 13.
+Secured Debt Amount: If debtors have more than $922,975 in secured debts, they are probably not eligible for bankruptcy Chapter 13.
 This is because it is very difficult to repay such a large amount in three to five years.
-Again, a Chapter 7 may be a better option.
+Again, Chapter 7 bankruptcy may be a better option.

 Depending on income, the protected repayment period is either three or five years.